Skip to content

 The full meta.yml schema — required fields, recommended fields, validation entries, id-format, dependency declarations, and extension sections — is specified in workflows/artifact-schema.md.

-Authority order
+Authority hierarchy

 product vision